optionalg/howdoi-1/software/containers/types/media.md

 ## Sync
 ---
 * Will be using rsync to do actual sync as shown [here](https://github.com/enckse/home/blob/master/.bin/syncing)
-* Requires to be 'booted' for ssh to start/act as a service (systemd-nspawn with '-b')
 * Setup as root, SSH'ing is done as non-root
 * Make sure a 'normal' user is configured (useradd, chown'd $HOME, etc.)